 1. Information is power, and that applies to the hay crop.
 Expensive purchased feed costs result in more dramatic differences in value of low- vs. high-quality hay.
-For example, a year ago, the difference in value of 7% protein, 49% TDN Bermuda grass hay and 12% protein, 55% TDN Bermuda grass hay was about \$25 per ton.
-The difference in value should be similar this year.
+For example, last year, the difference in value of 7% protein, 49% TDN Bermuda grass hay and 12% protein, 55% TDN Bermuda grass hay was about \$25 per ton.

 On one hand, this difference points out the magnified value of working hard to harvest high-quality hay.
 On the other hand, this difference suggests that being in the hay market, whether buying or selling, without the powerful information provided by a forage test is rather foolish.
-Nutrient analyses are inexpensive at \$15 to \$45 for most service packages.
+Nutrient analyses are inexpensive at \$15-\$45 for most service packages.
 Most commercial laboratories can return results within about 72 hours.
 A list of certified commercial laboratories is available at www.foragetesting.org.

 - 2. Continue a fly and tick control program for all cattle.
 The incidence of pinkeye is particularly high during late summer.
 Fly control is one key management factor in minimizing the spread of this disease. - 3.
 Harvest Sudan grass and Sudan hybrids for hay in the boot stage, which generally corresponds to a height of 3-4 ft.
 A routine nitrate test on forage before harvesting may be advisable, particularly if soil moisture has been scarce prior to harvest. - 4.
 Consider managing a portion of Bermuda grass and fescue pasture for late-summer fertilization and fall grazing.
-Standing forage should be removed by haying or grazing during early August.
+Standing forage should be removed by having or grazing during early August.
 Fifty pounds of nitrogen fertilizer should be applied during mid- to late August.
 Depending on rainfall, forage accumulation has ranged from about 20 lb. to 40 lb. of forage per pound of nitrogen fertilizer applied.
 Stockpiled forage can be grazed from October through December, and protein concentration is frequently between 10% and 15% of DM. - 5.
 Treat cattle for grubs after heel fly activity ceases and before larvae reach the back, generally between July 1 and Oct.
 1. - 6.
-Early to mid-August is about the latest a person can spray sericea lespedeza and expect to achieve reasonable reductions in the plant population the following year. - Identify other pasture weed and brush problems to aid in planning control methods needed next spring and summer. - 8.
-Adjust stocking rate and grazing system to control undesirable plants and forage accumulation for prescribed fire.
+Early to mid-August is about the latest a person can spray sericea lespedeza and expect to achieve reasonable reductions in the plant population the following year. - 7.
+Identify other pasture weed and brush problems to aid in planning control methods needed next spring and summer. - 8.
+Now is the time to adjust stocking rate to allow accumulation of fuel for prescribed fire next spring.